tobydriscoll/udmath305/src/linalg/singular.md

 ### Cramer's Rule

 Even though a 2x2 inverse is easy, it's still not the most convenient way to solve a linear system $\bfA\bfx=\bfb$ by hand.
-There is an even faster equivalent shortcut known as *Cramer's Rule* {term}`Cramer's Rule`:
+There is an even faster equivalent shortcut known as {term}`Cramer's Rule`:

 \begin{align*}
 x_1 & = \frac{ \twodet{b_1}{a_{12}}{b_2}{a_{22}} }{ \det(\bfA) }\\